msdp-platform/msdp-documentation/MSDP_LOW_LEVEL_DESIGN.md

 **Status**: 🎯 Technical Specification
 **Purpose**: Detailed technical design for MSDP AI-driven service generation platform

-> **📋 Based on**: [MSDP Master Technology Overview](./MSDP_MASTER_TECHNOLOGY_OVERVIEW.md) - This document provides the detailed technical implementation of the architectural vision.
+> **📋 Based on**: [MSDP Master Deployment Guide](./MSDP_MASTER_DEPLOYMENT_GUIDE.md) - This document provides the detailed technical implementation of each deployment layer and building block.

 ---

 ## 🎯 **Executive Summary**

-This Low Level Design document translates the revolutionary AI-driven service generation platform from the Master Technology Overview into detailed technical specifications.
-It provides comprehensive API designs, data models, system interfaces, and implementation details required for the 7-minute service generation capability.
+This Low Level Design document provides the detailed technical specifications for each layer and building block defined in the MSDP Master Deployment Guide.
+It breaks down the "Deployment Architecture Overview" into implementable components with specific configurations, APIs, and integration patterns.

-### **Design Principles**
+### **Design Approach**
-- **API-First Design**: All components expose well-defined REST/GraphQL APIs
+- **Layer-by-Layer Breakdown**: Each deployment layer detailed with technical specifications
-- **Event-Driven Architecture**: Asynchronous communication via events and webhooks
+- **Building Block Implementation**: Concrete technical details for each building block
-- **Microservice Patterns**: Loosely coupled, independently deployable services
+- **Integration Patterns**: Specific APIs and communication protocols between layers
-- **AI-Native Integration**: Built-in AI agent communication protocols
+- **Configuration Management**: Detailed configuration for each component
-- **Cloud-Native Design**: Kubernetes-ready with 12-factor app compliance
+- **Deployment Specifications**: Kubernetes manifests and Terraform modules

 ---